Updated: 11/3/20 | November 3rd, 2020

 But it also has the potential to save you thousands of dollars should something go wrong on your trip.

-And after traveling around the world for the past 10 years, I can confidently tell you this: things will go wrong.
+And after traveling around the world for over twelve years, I can confidently tell you this: things will go wrong.

 To help you stay safe on your next trip, here is everything you need to know about buying insurance as a backpacker.